What is a Certified Bank Check?

-As much as certified bank checks can almost be viewed as cash and reduces risks, it is still a check and not cash.
+As much as certified bank checks can almost be viewed as cash and reduce risks, it is still a check and not cash.
 Others may still question its validity and doubt whether payment has been made.
-Incase this happens, it is suggested to trace a certified bank check to see if it has been cashed or used already as payment.
+In case this happens, it is suggested to trace a certified bank check to see if it has been cashed or used already as payment.

-Initial action might be to contact the recipient.
-But of course, this may not always result to expectations.
+The first action might be to contact the recipient.
+But of course, this may not always result in expectations.
 Some recipients might not be that cooperative.
 In case it works out for you, ask the recipient if he has used or cashed the check and the date.

 Contact the Bank

 In case direct contact with the recipient doesn't work, contact your check's issuing bank.
 They can easily trace by checking its transaction records to see if the certified bank check has already been presented as payment.
 Moreover, the bank can also detect if the check has been deposited to another bank, if not, the same bank.
 You can also ask the bank for other transaction details.

 Protection from Fraud.

 Certified bank checks are to be used confidently but in the case of fraud, different rules may apply.
 Banks usually need an official report from the police before they help you any further.
-To prevent problems, make sure to monitor your check.
+To prevent problems, make sure to watch your check.
 If it hasn't been used as payment, cashed, or deposited within 90 days, consider filing a declaration of loss.
 Ask for the help of a lawyer with the process and to notarize necessary documents.

 Recipients, however, get into more trouble than payees when it comes to checking payments so it's important to check on the legitimacy of the certified bank check before accepting it.
 While some counterfeit has grammatical and typographical errors as common indicators, some bouncing checks don't, and even have bank logos and check details that might look convincing.